Hot Lake Hotel: 1974–2002: Operational changes and decline

+By 1991, the bath house closed down, and the hotel was abandoned, falling prey to local vandals and the elements; however, an RV park constructed in 1988 operated adjacent to the hotel approximately a 1/2 mi away.
+The building remained unoccupied throughout the 1990s, despite having been purchased by the Seattle-based B.B.R.
+Holdings corporation.
+During this period, the structure was heavily vandalized and rapidly deteriorating due to the elements.

-2003–2019: Restoration
+2003–2019: Restoration efforts

-In 2003, the building, which was literally falling apart, was purchased from Charles and Louise Rhea by David Manuel.
+In 2003, the building was purchased from Charles and Louise Rhea by David Manuel.
 Restoration began soon after; the building was greatly dilapidated, with all 368 windows broken and/or missing, and a sparsely-remaining roof.
 After two years of construction, it was opened to the public for tours in 2005, while individual guest rooms were still being sponsored and renovated.

-In 2003, Despite setbacks (including the west wing collapsing in 2008), the Manuel family persevered.
+Despite setbacks—including the west wing collapsing in 2008)—the Manuel family continued restoration efforts.

 By 2010, the building functioned as a bed and breakfast, with restored rooms, a spa, restaurant, bronze foundry, and museum.

-In 2019, the Lodge at Hot Lake Springs emerged, renewed and ready to welcome guests.
-New features included a pub, upgraded rooms, a hot springs soaking area, and even a 60-seat movie theater.
-Two million gallons of mineral-rich hot springs water continued to flow daily from the Earth.

-2020 – Present: Rebirth
+2020—present: Ownership change

-In April 2020, the owners of Grande Hot Springs RV Resort, located next door to Hot Lake Springs, took over management.
-The hotel underwent significant upgrades in plumbing and electrical systems, fire suppression systems and structural improvements to revitalize the building.Community support for the project has been strong, recognizing its potential as a tourist destination and economic boost for the county.
-A movie theater is now open to the public, and outdoor spaces may host concerts.
+In April 2020, Michael Rysavy, the owner of Grande Hot Springs RV Resort located next door to Hot Lake Springs, took over management.
+Further renovations were undertaken, including the addition of a pub, upgraded rooms, a hot springs soaking area, and a 60-seat movie theater.
+The hotel underwent significant upgrades in plumbing and electrical systems, fire suppression systems and structural improvements to revitalize the building.

-Notable historic preservation projects include the Grand Entry Porch, Veranda, Balustrade, and Historic Spring House.
-The Lodge at Hot Lake Springs is currently open for overnight reservations.

-In 2021, 15 renovated suites are for rent in the 65,000-square-foot hotel.
-Guests have 24-hour access to the pools.
+In 2021, 15 renovated suites were opened for lodging, offering guests 24-hour access to the pools.
 There are future plans to add up to 25 more pools.

-The hotel is part of the Hot Lake Springs Resort, which was listed on the National Register of Historic Places in 1979.

 In culture

-In addition to its appearance on The Scariest Places on Earth, the hotel was also used as a shooting location for a music video by musician Laura Gibson.
+In 2001, the then-derelict property was featured on the ABC Family documentary series The Scariest Places on Earth, which highlighted alleged paranormal activity in the hotel.
+The hotel was also used as a shooting location for a music video by musician Laura Gibson in 2012.